chickensoft-games/GodotEnv/README.md

 godotenv godot env get
 ```

-> On Windows, this may request administrator privileges to setup a system environment variable available across the entire machine.
+> On Windows, this adds the `GODOT` environment variable to the current user's environment variable.
 >
 > On macOS, this adds the `GODOT` environment variable to the current user's `.zshrc` file.
 >